 The three tasks and the evidence you provide for each are framed by your understandings of your students and their learning.
-As you develop, document, and teach your lessons, you will reflect upon the cyclical relationship among planning, instruction, and assessment with a focus on your students' learning needs.
+As you develop and document your evidence materials and teach your lessons, you will reflect upon the cyclical relationship among planning, instruction, and assessment, with a focus on your students' learning needs.